Selection Policies

 Allocation

-For events of J3 level and above, wildcards will be determined by Tennis NZ in consultation with the host.
+For all Junior ITF events, wildcards will be determined by Tennis NZ in consultation with the host.

 Applying for a wildcard does not guarantee allocation, wildcards will only be awarded if they are deemed to be warranted.
 This is regardless of total number of wildcards vs requests.
 The Selectors decision is final and there is no right of appeal.